-Notes from the Parkinson’s Care Partner Meetup – February 2023
+Notes from the Parkinson’s Care Partner Meetup – February 2023 – Tools and Gadgets

 Welcome to the February Care Partner Meetup!
-During this meetup, we discussed different gadgets to help you and your person with Parkinson’s live well.
-While we don’t publish a recording of these monthly meetups because of the sensitive nature of the conversation, we want to share some key takeaways so that even if you couldn’t join us live, you can still benefit from the expertise of our panelists and community members.
+During this meetup, we discussed different tools and gadgets to help you and your person with Parkinson's live well.
+While we don’t publish a recording of these monthly meetups because of the sensitive nature of the conversation, we want to share some key takeaways so that even if you couldn't join us live, you can still benefit from the expertise of our panelists and community members.

 We shared a lot of gadgets, but just as with everything, be sure to check with your medical care team for anything that may involve your symptoms, safety, or well-being.
-And, keep the following in mind:
+And keep the following in mind:

 • Circumstances change regularly.
 Do your best with your current information and be ready to adjust.

-• While safety and ease make things easier for people with Parkinson’s, having agency is just as important.
-If your person with Parkinson’s enjoys a chore or activity, let them keep doing it.
-Even if you know that things would be easier if you got a gadget to take away a task, that doesn’t necessarily mean your person with Parkinson’s needs or wants that.
+• While safety and ease make things easier for people with Parkinson's, having agency is just as important.
+If your person with Parkinson's enjoys a chore or activity, let them keep doing it.
+Even if you know that things would be easier if you got a tool to take away a task, that doesn't necessarily mean your person with Parkinson's needs or wants that.

 Tools

-Blink MiniA home camera you can access from your phone or computer is a good idea for some people.
-They are an easy way to track your person, ensure they are safe, and get into action if there’s an emergency.
-The nature of this gadget requires that you and your person with Parkinson’s are on the same page about it.
-Set up ground rules and check in with each other to see how it’s going.
-Most are easy to set up, but if you have trouble, a neighborhood kid, grandchild, or college student could likely get you set up in no time.
+A home camera you can access from your phone or computer is a good idea for some people.
+They are an easy way to track your person, ensure they are safe, and get into action in an emergency.
+The nature of these tools requires that you and your person with Parkinson's are on the same page about it.
+Set up ground rules and check in with each other to see how it's going.
+Most are easy to set up, but if you have trouble, a neighborhood kid, grandchild, or college student could get you set up in no time.
 Additionally, you can hire Geek Squad.

 ELENKER Upright Rollator Walker, Stand Up Folding Rollator Walker Back Erect Rolling Mobility Walking Aid with Seat, Padded Armrests for Seniors and Adults, RedELENKER Upright Rollator Walker